 We were bound into the systems that were holding us back from making the real, incredible contributions we were destined to make.

-I arrived at college with a commitment to elevating the stories of girls and women around the world.
-I bravely declared myself a journalism major and reveled in the research and the writing.
-But I learned a key fact in studying journalism – you have to report the story as it is.
-Sure, telling and disseminating stories is incredibly powerful.
-But I found myself longing to get in there, to help shift the narrative, to move the outcome forward.
+I arrived at college with a commitment to elevating the stories of girls and women and declared myself a journalism major.
+I loved the research and the writing.
+But I also realized that this path meant reporting the story as it is.
+I longed to be part of the stories – to help shift the narrative.

 We need those voices more than ever.